Topics Map > Features and Functionality

 Formerly known as “Office Web Apps,” this is a browser-based version of Microsoft Office that includes Word, Excel, PowerPoint and OneNote.
 Office Online can be a great alternative to installing the desktop version of Microsoft Office, or it can be used when you are away from your primary computer.
 To access Office Online: 1) log in to Outlook on the web, 2) click on the app launcher, and 3) select “Word Online,” “Excel Online,” “PowerPoint Online,” or “OneNote Online.”

-This cloud storage and file sharing application– previously called “SkyDrive” – will be accessible via Outlook on the web or the OneDrive desktop application.
+This cloud storage and file sharing application– previously called “SkyDrive” – will be accessible via Outlook on the web or the OneDrive for Business desktop application.
 It allows users to upload files to the cloud, then either share with contacts or keep them private.
 Learn more.

 An Office 365 Group is shared workspace for email, conversations, files, and events.
-It includes an Inbox, Calendar, and OneDrive storage.
+It includes an Inbox, Calendar, and OneDrive for Business storage.
 All groups are public by default to make joining a group easier.
 For a quick overview of groups, watch this video.
 Additional information about groups can be found in this document.

 An Office 365 Security Group is a collection of two or more people that appears in your organization’s address book.
 It can be used to distribute messages to a group of users, or to grant access permissions to NetID, Service, or Resource accounts.
 Learn more.